 Audit Plan is prepared in such a way that it fits into the long term and short-term goals of audit in consonance with the overall "Vision and Mission" of the Indian Audit & Accounts Department.
 It is prepared after carrying out risk assessment and keeping in view the available manpower.
-Elements of the Audit Quality Management Framework (AQMF) viz. materiality, inputs from Voucher Level Computerization (VLC), financial size of the units, data from various e-governance initiatives taken by government, flagship programme undertaken by auditees, press criticism/ electronic media coverage, expected audit impact and continuous improvement based on past experience, etc. are taken into account to the extent possible while framing out the plan.
-A sector wise analysis of government spending, investment policy of the government in infrastructure development, industrialization and socio-economic activities alongwith due consideration of possible audit impact is taken into account in prioritising auditee units for preparing the audit plan.
+Elements of the Audit Quality Management Framework (AQMF) viz. materiality, inputs from Voucher Level Computerisation (VLC), financial size of the units, data from various e-governance initiatives taken by government, flagship programme undertaken by auditees, press criticism/ electronic media coverage, expected audit impact and continuous improvement based on past experience, etc. are taken into account to the extent possible while framing out the plan.
+A sector wise analysis of government, industrialisation and socio-economic activities along with due consideration of possible audit impact is taken into account in prioritising auditee units for preparing the audit plan.